hhandika/uce-master-race/README.md

 ```
 bin/ucemr
 ```
-5. You can copy ucemr to your a path registered in your .zhrc or .bash_profiles.
+5. You can copy ucemr to a path registered in your .zhrc or .bash_profile file.